1. What is this lawsuit about?

 Back To Top

-2. Why is the lawsuit a class action?
+2. Why is this class action a lawsuit?

-In a class action lawsuit, one or more people or businesses called class representatives sue on behalf of others who have similar claims, all of whom together are a “class.”
-Individual class members do not have to file a lawsuit to participate in the class action settlement, or be bound by the judgment in the class action.
+In a class action lawsuit, one or more businesses called class representatives sue on behalf of others who have similar legal claims, all of whom together are a “class.”
+Individual class members do not have to file a lawsuit to participate in the class action lawsuit or be bound by the judgment in the class action.
 One court resolves the issues for everyone in the class, except for those who exclude themselves from the class.
-The class representatives in this case are Plaintiffs Sandee’s Bakery d/b/a Sandee’s Catering Bakery & Deli and Gnemi, LLC d/b/a/ Logan Farms.

 Back To Top